 - All personal information is collected, stored, and managed in accordance with the College’s Privacy Notice and associated guidance.
 We comply fully with the General Data Protection Regulation (GDPR) requirements and the UK Data Protection Act 2018.
 Records will be kept and stored securely and only accessed by relevant staff when required.

 - AWS may use centrally shared university data systems to collect and manage data such as student name, ID, address and contact information, course details, registration status, and identity, and which services students are being supported by.
 Some of these shared systems also contain sensitive details, but all professional services staff are only allowed to access information if they have a legitimate reason to do so.

 - Under data protection legislation, students have the right to request copies of the records held which relate to them.

-- If you have any questions or concerns about how your data is collected, stored, and managed, please contact a member of staff and we would be happy to discuss this further.
+- If you have any questions or concerns about how your data is collected, stored, and managed, please contact a member of staff, and we would be happy to discuss this further.

-Student Services is comprised of services that work together to support students: Administrative functions, AWS, Careers, Study Skills, and other functions.
+Student Services consists of services that work together to support students: Administrative functions, AWS, Careers, Study Skills, and other functions.
 This includes the Heads of Student Services, Admissions, Heads of Department, Programme Managers and Academics.
 AWS works in partnership with your Senior Tutor and others, for example, NHS and other outside services as needed, to ensure your support is effectively coordinated.